 You won't be disturbed by this home concentrator, either.
 Many people complain about their home oxygen concentrator being too loud while they are trying to watch TV or have a conversation without the other person having to raise their voice.
 The Visionaire gets no louder than 40 decibels, which is whisper quiet.

 The Visionaire is also one of the newer designs of home oxygen concentrators that are much more energy efficient than, the older ones that go up to 5 LPM.
 It only uses around 290 watts, which is half that of older, less energy efficient stationary oxygen concentrators.
 There are no filters on this home concentrator that need to be maintained or replaced.

 Respirionics EverFlo Q

-The difference between the continuous flow ranges between this and the Visionaire, is the EverFlo Q starts at 0.5 LPM, and goes up to 5.
+The difference between the continuous flow ranges between this and the Visionaire is the EverFlo Q starts at 0.5 LPM and goes up to 5.
 It also has a higher average oxygen purity, ranging from 90% to 96%.
 It only weighs 31 pounds and is a little taller and wider than the Visionaire, at 23 inches high, 15 inches wide and 9.5 inches deep.
 It's thinner than the Visionaire, which might work better for those who don't mind the height, and who want a concentrator that takes up less room horizontally.

 The EverFlo Q is also very quiet and the same as the Visionaire in that area.

 Sacrificing for more of a range in the oxygen flow department, the EverFlo ends up using more energy than the Visionaire, at an average of 350 watts.
-There are also two filters, but they usually last a long while before needing replaced.
+There are also two filters, but they usually last a long while before needing to be replaced.
 These two factors might be worth it, however, if you are getting a higher oxygen purity on average.